How to Dry Wet Work Boots in Dryer (Overnight)

-A towel is an absorbent and can draw a lot of moisture from your breathable boot.
+A towel is an absorbent and can draw a lot of moisture from your hot weather boots.
 Tuck it in the shoe and have another surrounding it for a couple of hours.
 Once drenched, switch to newer ones.
 By the way, you can use older towels that are no longer needed.

 Use a Fan

 Fans offer a quick and safe way of getting your boot water-free.
 It might not get your pair dry in the next few hours, but it’s reliable during an overnight session.
 To use this method, suspend your shoes near (not on) the fan and let it run throughout the night.
 Be sure to put an old towel or a rag below your shoes to absorb water droplets that fall off.

 Albeit tedious, stashing newspapers inside your boot is also a quick way to get them dry.
 Just scrunch them a little-not too tight as that can impair water absorption-and pushed them into the boot.
 Come back after an hour or two to replace them with fresh ones.

 Guess what, now you know how to dry your wet high arches work boots in a dryer appropriately.
 You are also familiar with other methods in case you don’t have a dryer.
 No need to get stranded ever again.
 Do you know any different reliable ways to dry a boot quickly?
 Feel free to share those tips with our readers via the comment box below.
 Adieu!